(Although this was originally printed in the Winter/Spring 2016 Issue of the MCOI Journal it is a mere precursor to what we see today!)

 From Microcosm to Parliament

-We live in an age when Western culture is rapidly abandoning their Judeo/Christian roots and returning to the various Pagan religions and pantheons of first-century gods and goddesses.
+We live in an age when Western culture is rapidly abandoning its Judeo/Christian roots and returning to the various Pagan religions and pantheons of first-century gods and goddesses.
 The Parliament embodies this shift.

 The Parliament of the World’s Religions seeks to promote interreligious harmony, rather than unity.
 The problem with seeking unity among religions is the risk of loss of the unique and precious character of each individual religious and spiritual tradition; this understanding is key to our framework.